huhanGitHub/huhanGitHub.github.io/_pages/about.md

 Tsinghua University, 09/2017 - 06/2020, M.S. in Engineering

-UESTC, 09/2013 - 06/2017, B.S. in Digital Animation (We spent one year learning about aesthetics, colors, and composition, and how to paint with watercolors！ It was an amazing and memorable time!!)
+UESTC, 09/2013 - 06/2017, B.S. in Digital Animation (We spent 1.5 years learning about aesthetics, colors, and composition, and how to paint with watercolors!
+It was an cool and memorable time !!)

 ## Work Experience